liip/pontsun/docs/docker-installation-for-mac.md

 -   Double click on the certificate, this should open Keychain Access
 -   Add the certificate to **system**
--   Double on the docker.lo certificate under the system tab to open the details
+-   Double on the docker.test certificate under the system tab to open the details
 -   Trust \> When using this certificate, set **Always Trust**